 If a victim can prevail on a negligence claim, he or she may receive damages from a defendant held liable.
 These can extend from objective, or economic, costs imposed by the accident to relatively subjective, or non-economic, types of harm.
 Economic damages include hospital bills, the costs of medication or therapy, lost wages, and property damage.
 Non-economic damages typically include compensation for the pain and suffering experienced in the accident.
 If a defendant was especially reckless, you may consider asking for punitive damages in addition to compensatory damages.

 In order to pursue a personal injury claim, you must file within the applicable time frame under Florida law.
-A lawsuit must be initiated within four years from the date of the accident if it is based on your own injuries, or within two years if it is based on the tragic loss of a loved one.
+A lawsuit must be initiated within two years from the date of the accident if it is based on your own injuries and within two years if it is based on the tragic loss of a loved one.
 If you do not take legal action within this time window, you may lose the right to pursue a claim altogether.Discuss Your Negligence Claim with an Attorney Serving Alachua County